xzbdmw/colorful-menu.nvim/README.md

 </p>

-Out of box, this plugin reconstructs completion item and applies treesitter highlight queries to produce richly colorized completion items with variable-size highlight ranges.
+Out of box, this plugin reconstructs completion item and applies treesitter highlight queries to produce variable-size highlight ranges.

+For example, for a string field `foo` in go, we can reconstruct it to `type s struct { foo string }`, and only fetch and display the text and highlights for the `foo string` part.

 Has built-in support for
 - [**rust-analyzer (Rust)**](#rust-analyzer)